MicrosoftDocs/cpp-docs/docs/parallel/concrt/how-to-use-parallel-invoke-to-execute-parallel-operations.md

 If the `lengthy_operation1`, `lengthy_operation2`, and `lengthy_operation3` functions do not modify the `MyDataType` variable, these functions can be executed in parallel without additional modifications.

-## Example: Run the example in parallel
+## Example: Run previous example in parallel

 The following example modifies the previous example to run in parallel.
 The `parallel_invoke` algorithm executes each task in parallel and returns after all tasks are finished.